Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: On 2-closed claw-free graphs

-In particular, every $\{G_2,G_4\}$-free induced subgraph of a $2$-closed claw-free graph is a line graph of a multigraph (and so it can be covered by a system of cliques given by the case $r = 2$ of Theorem~\ref{t-hypergraphs}).
+In particular, every $\{G_2,G_4\}$-free induced subgraph of a $2$-closed claw-free graph is a line graph of a multigraph (hence can be covered by a system of cliques given by the case $r = 2$ of Theorem~\ref{t-hypergraphs}).
 We view this subgraph as a starting point for the construction of a desired clique covering.